 For application information please see our how to apply page.

 Distance learning applications can be made throughout the year, with September, January and May starts available.

-Applicants will normally hold a recognised first or second class honours degree from a UK university or international equivalent in a recognised environmental science discipline such as geography, biology, environmental chemistry, geology or a related area.
+We normally expect applicants to have a recognised first or second class honours degree from a UK university or international equivalent in a recognised environmental science discipline such as geography, biology, environmental chemistry, geology or a related area.
 Those with degrees in other subjects may also be considered according to their interests and background.
-No work experience is required for admission to these programmes.
+No work experience is required for admission to this course.
 Applicants for whom English is not their first language will need to demonstrate that they meet the minimum English language requirement of IELTS 6.5 (or equivalent).

 For information regarding English language requirements at the University, please see our IELTS page.